erysdren/docs/formats/pak.md

 ## HROT

 HROT (2023) also uses the PAK format, but slightly modified.
-The magic identifier is "HROT" in ASCII, and the file table entry structure looks like
+The magic identifier is "`HROT`" in ASCII, and the file table entry structure looks like
 this:

 | Offset | Size | Description |